artphakkapol-hub/void/README.md

-# void
+# 🌌 Void | Advanced Memory Framework
-A powerful and advanced GameGuardian script for Hill Climb Racing 2.
+> A powerful and highly optimized memory manipulation script built for Hill Climb Racing 2 on the custom **GG: ME** (GameGuardian: Memory Editor) environment.

-- Important Note:
-This script is powerful.
-To ensure the longevity of your account and prevent immediate server-side flags, use this tool with discretion.
-Aggressive abuse will result in an automated ban by the game’s security systems.
-Use responsibly.
+---

+## ⚠️ Critical Account Safety Notice
+> **Important Note on Discretion:**
+> The modification capabilities of this script are exceptionally powerful, allowing local variables to change instantly.
+Because the game's server-side logging actively monitors rapid or unnatural account progression, you must use this tool with extreme discretion.
+>
+> * **Avoid Aggressive Abuse:** Attempting to max an account instantly or changing too many values at once **will** trigger automated server-side flags and result in an immediate ban.
+> * **Use Responsibly:** Replicate human progression limits and test on alternative accounts to maintain environment stability.

+---